readthedocs/readthedocs.org/docs/guides/deprecating-content.rst

 - project.readthedocs.io/en/v2/
 - project.readthedocs.io/en/v3/

-For cases like this you can *hide* a version, hidden versions won't be listed in the versions menu of your docs, and they will be listed in a :ref:`robots.txt file <hosting:custom robots.txt pages>` to stop search engines of showing results for that version::
+For cases like this you can *hide* a version.
+Hidden versions won't be listed in the versions menu of your docs, and they will be listed in a :ref:`robots.txt file <hosting:custom robots.txt pages>` to stop search engines of showing results for that version::